dpwiese/personal-website/content/posts/documentation.md

   - Inclusion of references from .bib file?
   - Good syntax highlighting of the mixed (markdown with latex, html, etc.) in editor (e.g. sublime)

+Wanted to be able to have consistent styling from web (via CSS) and generated document.
+Is there a way to make this easy? i.e. same style file for web and generated content?
+Also want a way to easily define differences between web and generated document.

+Maybe there is a way to generate a PDF from Hugo?
+The easiest way to do this is with the site open in a web browser, just print the page.
+Honestly the output looks pretty good.
+Really the only downsides I noticed (when printing from Chrome at least) was that there is some website navigation items present in the printed output, and that when including the headers and footers, they are not styled nicely at all - just some plain Times New Roman text.

 # Solution: Markdown Pandoc

 For a simple, easy-to-read syntax, markdown was a good choice.
 Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs such as the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> and <a href="https://atom.io/packages/language-markdown" target="_blank">language-markdown</a> packages for Atom and <a href="https://pandoc.org/" target="_blank">Pandoc</a>; good support online at Github, Gitlab, <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>, and more.